 RMIT

-A diagnostic platform for digital literacy
+A diagnostic tool for learning curation

 Helping job seekers improve their digital literacy for the future of work